MicrosoftDocs/learn/learn-pr/azure/govern-azure-databases-with-microsoft-purview/includes/register-scan-azure-sql-managed-instance-data.md

   - Use an existing service principal or create a new service principal in Azure AD by creating a new app registration.

-  - The service principal needs permission on the Azure SQL Database managed instance.
+  - The service principal needs permission on the Azure SQL Managed Instance.

   - Use the same procedure as previously described for managed identity to create an Azure AD user account.
 Map it to the service principal and then assign it **db_datareader** permission.

 ### Steps to register a data source with Microsoft Purview Studio

-Use these steps in Microsoft Purview Studio to register a data source from an Azure SQL Database managed instance in an Microsoft Purview account:
+Use these steps in Microsoft Purview Studio to register a data source from an Azure SQL Managed Instance in an Microsoft Purview account:

 1. In the Azure portal, select your **Microsoft Purview** account, and then select **Microsoft Purview Studio**.